drewying/Nintendoish/README.md

 The custom built emulation core is written in C++.
 The user interface is written in Swift.

-While the emullator's primary user experience is for iOS, a very bare bones port of the emulator is also available for Windows and Mac OSX, created mostly to aide development of the emulation core.
+While the emulator's primary user experience is for iOS, a very bare bones port of the emulator is also available for Windows and Mac OSX, created mostly to aide development of the emulation core.

 This emulator is very much a continual work in progress.